-Camille T. Dungy has authored an essay collection and four poetry collections, most recently Trophic Cascade.
+Camille T. Dungy is the author of essay collections Soil: The Story of a Black Mother’s Garden and Guidebook to Relative Strangers, as well as four poetry collections, most recently Trophic Cascade.
 She has edited three anthologies, including Black Nature.
 Dungy is a distinguished professor at Colorado State University.
 Dungy is also Orion’s poetry editor.

 Camille T. Dungy